tooling/book-of-modern-frontend-tooling/chapters/build-systems/grunt/sass.md

 **CSS preprocessors** can compile CSS stylesheets from other (more powerful) styling languages.
 These new languages have features like variables, functions, mixins (to re-use code), etc. and they will change for the better the way you approach class naming an use.

 The most popular CSS preprocessors are [Sass](http://sass-lang.com/) and [Less](http://lesscss.org/), and since both of them do their job really well, it's up to you to decide which one you like the most.
-In this chapter we are going to see Sass examples, but the way to integrate Less in Grunt is almost identical.
+This chapter will cover Sass examples, but the way to integrate Less in Grunt is similar.

 Sass was originally a Ruby gem, although there are versions for other languages, like C or Node.js.
 Once installed[^install], you can compile a Sass stylesheet with: